Privacy Policy

 We may use automated systems (including AI) to assist with features like content generation, recommendations, fraud detection, and abuse prevention.
 We do not engage in solely automated decisions that produce legal or similarly significant effects without appropriate human involvement and safeguards.

-• For data you upload to the platform about your own end-users, Floa acts as a processor and processes data under your instructions and our Data Processing Addendum (DPA).
+- For data Creators upload to the platform about their own end-users (including Student enrollment and progress data shared with Creators), Floa acts as a processor and processes data under Creator instructions and our Data Processing Addendum (DPA).

-• You (the customer) are responsible for having a lawful basis to process your end-users' data and for providing any required notices to them.
+- Creators who access Student data are responsible for having a lawful basis to process their Students' data and for providing any required notices to them.

 Our Services may link to third-party sites or services we do not operate.
 Their privacy practices are governed by their own policies.